RGB-WG/contractum.org/README.md

    global IOYTicker :: String
    global IOYName :: String

-   -- This says that to construct contract the user must provide information about -- exactly one identity and its IOY token genesis :: Identity, IOYTicker, IOYName
+   -- This says that in order to construct a contract the user must provide information about -- exactly one identity and its IOY token genesis :: Identity, IOYTicker, IOYName

-   -- Now let's define what a owner of identity can do by executing his/her rights -- via state transitions ("operation" on the state) of predefined forms, like op Revocation :: old Identity -> new Identity
+   -- Now let's define what an owner of an identity can do by executing his/her rights -- via state transitions ("operation" on the state) of predefined forms, like op Revocation :: old Identity -> new Identity
-   -- which does what it says: it revokes existing identity and creates a new one.
+   -- which does what it says: it revokes the existing identity and creates a new one.

    -- This issues new IOY promises in tokenized form op Promise :: used IOYIssue -> given [IOYTokens]?, remaining IOYIssue?